schluhm/spotify-downloader/README.md

 ## Roadmap

-- Fixing bugs--for some reason, the script doesn't download every single song, and seems to repeatedly download all songs.
+- Fixing bugs - for some reason, the script doesn't download every single song, and seems to repeatedly download all songs.
 - Cleaning up the code and documenting it
-- Easier, less hardcode-y way of changing download URLs
+- Easier, less hardcoded way of changing download URLs
 - Possibly a GUI?

 ## License